US stocks still dominate the top 10 investments Freetrade users are buying.

 A blend of lower jobless claims, restored hope of a smooth reopening, and fears of inflation being pushed aside, at least for now, have boosted enthusiasm for US shares

-Let’s see just what our users were stocking up on in their ISAs over the month.
+Let’s see just what our users were stocking up on in their investment ISAs over the month.

 It’s important to highlight that this is a wrap-up, not a suggestion or recommendation that you buy or sell any of the securities mentioned.